 If you have difficulty remembering your therapy program, home therapy devices like FitMi can walk you through your exercises in a fun and engaging way.

 Practicing your stroke rehab exercises every day will keep your brain stimulated and can help you achieve a faster recovery from stroke.

 Leaving the Hospital After Stroke: Key Points

-Planning for what to do when you leave the hospital after a stroke can be overwhelming.
+Planning what to do when you leave the hospital after a stroke can be overwhelming.
 The most important consideration to keep in mind when choosing a treatment option is your level of function.

-If you can tolerate physical activity, then an inpatient rehab facility might be the best place for you.
+If you can tolerate multiple hours of physical activity, then an inpatient rehab facility might be the best place for you.
 If you cannot, then consider trying a skilled nursing facility.
 Going directly home with home health or outpatient therapy is also an ideal option if you are fortunate enough to be relatively independent and have an excellent support system.

 Whichever you choose, make sure you take part in some form of therapy every day, even if it is only for a few minutes.
 No matter how severe your stroke is, if you continue stimulating your brain with therapy, you can have a real hope of making your recovery journey a success.
-Good luck!